josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## LLC Board Responsibilities {#board-responsibilities}

 The LLC Board will be responsible for conducting oversight of LLC's execution of its responsibilities, as described in {{llc-responsibilities}}.
+They have duties of loyalty, care, and good faith.
 This includes the responsibility to:

 * provide strategic direction for the LLC and to the Executive Director;